Any links to Amazon are affiliate links.

 The level of boundary testing will depend on your child.
-Brayden is by nature much more of a boundary tester than Kaitlyn, so he really tested it, while Kaitlyn has yet to (though I am sure now that I typed that she will start next week 😉 ).
+Brayden was by nature much more of a boundary tester than Kaitlyn, so he really tested it, while Kaitlyn never did.

 Potty training has a tendency to stress parents out.
 Try to just relax and take things as they come.
-I am much more relaxed with Kaitlyn than I was Brayden, and potty training is no longer something I dread.
+I was much more relaxed about it as I had more kids.
 Remember your goals and tailor the process to your family’s needs.

 How useful was this post?